sirisian/ecmascript-types/examples/ecs.md

 Converted from a TypeScript implementation, and the conversion has a theme: **much of the original code existed to fight the allocator, and value types delete it.** The `BitSet` pool is gone because bitsets copy by assignment, and its `toKey` string hashing is gone because a value type is a structural `Map` key.
 The reused scratch object threaded through a generator is gone because yielding a value type is already a copy.
 The four parallel arrays hand-rolling structure-of-arrays for the transition log are one `[].<Transition>` because a value type array is already contiguous.
 The `as` casts on every column access became typed accessors.
 The string-literal unions became enums with exhaustive switches.

-Features exercised: value type classes as component storage and as bitmasks, structure-of-arrays columns through [`SoA.<T>`](../soa.md), `readonly` fields, `[N].<T>` fixed arrays with `byteLength`-based view windows, `ref` element bindings and `ref` callback parameters as the iteration API, enums replacing string vocabularies with sentinel-value arithmetic, type objects as `Map` keys for resources and events, typed generators, SIMD passes over field columns through ordinary array views, and a compile-time function in type position mapping component ids to component types - the load-bearing extrapolation this example is built to stress, detailed in the coverage notes.
+Features exercised: value type classes as component storage and as bitmasks, structure-of-arrays columns through [`SoA.<T>`](../soa.md), `readonly` fields, `[N].<T>` fixed arrays with `byteLength`-based view windows, `ref` element bindings and `ref` callback parameters as the iteration API, enums replacing string vocabularies with sentinel-value arithmetic, type objects as `Map` keys for resources and events, typed generators, SIMD passes over field columns through ordinary array views, and a compile-time function in type position mapping component ids to component types, the generic machinery this example leans on hardest, detailed in the coverage notes.

 ## Components